VIM4L-M/AirMouse3D/README.md

 Conventional mouse devices are not always practical in scenarios such as:

 * Presentations and remote control environments
-* Accessibility for users with physical limitations
+* Accessibility for users with physical limitation
 * Situations where touch-based input is inconvenient

 This project addresses these limitations by using a smartphone as an intuitive air mouse.